ssaran8/Team-Thrive/reports/status_report_1.md

 **Sahibjeet Singh, Simon Studen, Roy Liu**
 * Goals
   * Use Figma to create a prototype design of how we would like our UI to look.
 Complete by 01/22
+  * Review design of Figma prototype with backend team
   * Research/get familar with the basis of react so we can start the process of implementing the frontend.
 Complete by 01/22

 * Progress